72 hours of outdoor adventures in Canberra

 Stromlo Forest Park

-If getting active in the great outdoors is your idea of living it up, you’ll love Stromlo Forest Park, just 15-minutes' drive from the city centre.
-Whatever your passion – running, walking, mountain biking, cycling, or horse-riding – this world-class facility has you covered.
-With trails and tracks for all levels, you can also get the most out of your visit with the Mt Stromlo Shuttle Service with 11 runs per day and over 15 ways to decend the mountain.
+If getting active in the great outdoors is your idea of living it up, you’ll love Stromlo Forest Park.
+Located just 15-minutes' drive from the city centre, Stromlo Forest Park boasts a 1.2-kilometre criterium cycling circuit, a 2.5-kilometre grass cross-country running track, equestrian trails, pump track, a freestyle BMX facility and over 50 kilometres of mountain bike trails for riders of all abilities.
+Get the most out of your visit with the Mt Stromlo Shuttle Service running every 40 minutes.

 Corin Forest